 PVC changes shape and gets damage

 Although PVC is considered very durable by some once a boulder or any tree limb will fall on it will surely damage it or make a dent on your PVC.
 You may need to have it fixed by someone who knows how to heat the boards so the maintenance work can be started.

-The most common use of PVC in the house is as trims.
+The most common use of PVC in the house trims.
 Users believe in their durability and how they saved money by using PVC instead of other materials.
 But with every PVC trims, there will be a nail hole that is present.
 If the installer also does not have much experience in the installation, they make bigger nail holes.